 Rachael Medina is the staff writer and content manager for California.com.
 She was born and raised just outside the Mojave Desert in Southern California and moved to the redwood forests of Humboldt C…See full bio

-California is home to a wide variety of landscapes—encapsulating everything from rugged coastal bluffs, to old-growth redwood forests, to arid desert plains—making for diverse, unique camping experiences you can’t get anywhere else.
-Whether you’re looking for a remote hot spring escape, an upscale retreat in the woods, or a getaway overlooking the Pacific Ocean, the state has you covered.
-So set up those reservations, invite your friends and family, and prepare to spend the summer (and beyond) in the California wilderness.
+The Golden State is home to a wide variety of landscapes—encapsulating everything from rugged coastal bluffs, to old-growth redwood forests, to arid desert plains—making California’s campgrounds diverse and unique.
+Whether you’re looking for a remote hot spring escape, an upscale retreat in the woods, or a getaway overlooking the Pacific Ocean, the state is filled with camping experiences you can’t get anywhere else.

 Stay the weekend at White Wolf Campground to fully enjoy the towering trees, granite monoliths, babbling rivers, and stunning waterfalls that make Yosemite National Park an iconic California destination.
 Tucked away at the northern end of the park, about 8,000 feet above sea level, White Wolf provides a more traditional approach to camping (though there are bathrooms with flushing toilets and clean drinking water).
 The campground is also bordered by seasonal creeks and offers trail access to both Harden and Lukens Lakes.